graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL has a constant literal to represent enum input values.
 GraphQL string literals must not be accepted as an enum input and instead raise a request error.

-Operation variable transport serializations which have a different representation for non-string symbolic values (for example, [EDN](https://github.com/edn-format/edn)) should only allow such values as enum input values.
+Variable transport serializations which have a different representation for non-string symbolic values (for example, [EDN](https://github.com/edn-format/edn)) should only allow such values as enum input values.
 Otherwise, for most transport serializations that do not, strings may be interpreted as the enum